LucasMacchi/PF-Clothes-Backend/README.md

     -POST /product/review/:id
         - This route add a review with a body with score and reviews as properties, the id will be the product to review

+    -GET /user/review/:id
+        -This route returns all the reviews from an specific product

 Profile Routes: